Leave the airlines to us.

 Paris is known as the “City of Light” for its role as a center of education and culture during the Enlightenment and today's guided sightseeing tour shows you the majesty of the Arc de Triomphe, Les Invalides and Notre Dame.
 Later breeze by the crowds with your timed entrance to the Louvre and discover the many famous masterpieces that call it home.
 Insightful commentary from your local guide highlights the Mona Lisa, Winged Victory, Venus de Milo and more as you wander through the galleries.
 From its beginnings as a royal fortress to its current status as the world's most visited art museum, the Louvre has long been at the center of Parisian culture and home to a collection of 35,000 works of art from around the world.

 Today you may choose an optional excursion to Versailles to see Louis XIV's opulent palace, including the renowned Hall of Mirrors and the expansive outdoor gardens.
 Alternatively, discover more of Paris in your own way.
-Get to know the artsy Montmartre area, shop for souvenirs at the Galeries Lafayettes or descend beneath the city to the eerie Catacombs.
+Perhaps get to know the artsy Montmartre area, shop for souvenirs at the Galeries Lafayettes or stop at the Rodin Museum, where you can pose for a photo by the sculptor's Thinker.
 Tonight's highlight is a scenic evening boat ride along the Seine.
 You may opt to upgrade your Seine experience with an illuminated dinner cruise, reveling in traditional French cuisine and music as you glide past some of the city's most notable landmarks.

 This morning journey to Avignon on the high-speed TGV train.
 View the imposing Papal Palace and Pont Saint-Bénézet (famous from the children's song).
 You'll also visit the nearby Pont du Gard, a Roman aqueduct preserved in almost perfect condition.
 A true wonder of Roman engineering, the 161-foot tall bridge is still standing nearly 2,000 years after its construction and your ticket includes access to the wealth of information available on the structure's history, architecture and more in the excellent on-site museum.
 Spend your evening in Provence.